HARISH20205/STS/README.md

 Pegasus, a transformer model designed for summarization, is used to create concise summaries of the transcribed text.
 The model smartly balances between truncating too little and summarizing too aggressively, ensuring you get the essence without missing the details.

 ### 🗄 Database Integration
-Transcriptions and summaries are stored in a MySQL database.
-The table data holds the following columns:
+Transcriptions and summaries are stored in both MySQL and MongoDB databases.
+The MySQL table holds the following columns:
 - `sno`: Serial number (auto-incremented)
 - `file`: Name of the audio file or YouTube URL
 - `transcription`: The transcribed text
 - `summary`: The summarized text
 - `upload_time`: Timestamp of when the data was uploaded

+The MongoDB collection stores the documents with similar fields for easy retrieval and scalability.

 ## 🗂 Code Structure